Javadyakuza/ORGEAR/README.md

 Thanks to all the contributors who have helped make OrGear possible!

 - meisam taher
-  - Role: Developer
+  - Role: blockchain Developer
-  - Contact: meisamtaher@gmail.com
+  - Contact: meisamtaher71@gmail.com
-- ahamd jahanbin
+- ahmad jahanbin
-  - Role: researcher
+  - Role: softwar developer
-  - Contact: ahamdjahanbin@gmail.com
+  - Contact: ajahanbin1374@gmail.com

 ## Roadmap

 We have planned the following features for future versions of OrGear:

 - deploying the core contract's on mainnet
-- designing super user freindly web interface
+- upgrading the web interface
 - implementing more features for core contracts

 ## License